 Should I protect intellectual property rights in the initial stages?

-As a franchisor, you should own all the IPR in the brand name, logo, website, designs, manual, trading styles / ‘get-up’, and any other patents, trademarks, copyrights, etc.
+As a franchisor, you should own all the IPRs in the brand name, logo, website, designs, manuals, trading styles, and other patents, trademarks, copyrights, etc.

 How important is it to have a Franchise Agreement in place?

 The Franchise Agreement is the fundamental framework between you and the franchisee, and it sets out all the obligations of both parties.